Brandon Joyce

 Brandon Joyce (September 5, 1984 – December 28, 2010) was a gridiron football offensive tackle.
 He was the son of former NFL punter Terry Joyce.

-Brandon Joyce was signed by the Minnesota Vikings as an undrafted free agent in 2008.
+Joyce was signed by the Minnesota Vikings as an undrafted free agent in 2008.
 He played college football at Illinois State.
 Joyce had also been a member of the Toronto Argonauts, Las Vegas Locomotives and St. Louis Rams.
-Joyce was shot during a robbery on December 24, 2010, and died in St. Charles, Missouri, at age 26, after several days on a life support machine.
+Joyce was shot during a robbery on December 24, 2010, and died in St. Charles, Missouri, at the age of 26, after several days on a life support machine.